lovesaroha/lrouter.js/README.md

 # lrouter Javascript Library
-lrouter is a lightweight javaScript library to provide an API for handling hash routes.
+lrouter is a lightweight javascript library to provide an API for handling hash routes.

 ## Installation